-- Payments to suppliers

-- Payments to employees

 - Payments to capital providers

 - Payments to government

 - Payments to communities

 - Economic value retained

 The Economic Outcomes of Our Business 102-6, 203-1, 203-2

 Beyond enabling our stakeholders to increase their economic inputs through financial flows, JGSHI also contributes to the economy by providing accessible, relevant, and high-quality products and services.
 The company offers financial options that have assisted markets and individuals in need, increased access to land and air travel that has further allowed connectivity and flow of economy, and job opportunities in local communities.
 With its wide range of products across industries and of areas covered in operations, JGSHI encourages overall economic progress.